When you’re building an investment portfolio, one of the most important things you’ll need to do is choose the types of assets you’ll include in it.

 You can also rebalance your portfolio more frequently when there are shifts in the market.
 For example, let’s say you invested in a tech unicorn that exploded in value.
 While that’s great for your portfolio, it might mean this single stock now constitutes 80% of your portfolio’s value — more than you’ve allocated for stocks.

-There isn’t a right or wrong approach to rebalancing but checking in on your portfolio regularly can alert you to changes that need to be made.
+There isn’t a right or wrong approach to rebalancing, but checking your portfolio regularly can alert you to changes that need to be made.

-Robo advisors are one way to automate the rebalancing process.
-They use software and algorithms to manage your investments for you, making regular adjustments to your portfolio.
+They use algorithms to manage your investments for you, making regular adjustments to your portfolio.
 This includes allocating your assets and periodically rebalancing them.
-By automating the process, robo advisors are an easy solution to passively manage your investments.

 For example, the investing app Webull offers a “Smart Advisor” feature that will rebalance your portfolio for you, to align with the goals you've set in your profile.